 Environment, social, and governance (ESG) investing is on the rise.
 Here’s what you need to know about this approach to investing your money sustainably.

 When you think of investing, what image springs to mind?
 If it’s the ruthless, Gordon Gekko-esque figure of the 80s and 90s, push it aside.
 Over the past decade, investing has gone and got itself a conscience.

 The value of an investment is no longer just about how much money it can make you – but also about the positive impact it can have on the world.
 And that’s where ESG investing comes in.

-ESG – or environment, social and governance investing, for those not keen on acronyms – has been gaining popularity particularly.
-In a recent survey conducted by Aviva 7 in 10 pension investors agreed that it’s important to consider ESG factors when investing their pension1.
+ESG – or environment, social, and governance investing, for those not keen on acronyms – has been gaining popularity particularly.
+In a 2022 survey conducted by Aviva 8 in 10 pension investors agreed that it’s important to consider ESG factors when investing in their pension1.

 ESG investing: the basics